 The U.S. Department of Energy gives an Energy Star rating to appliances that meet a high standard of efficiency.
 Here’s a link to their product finder for every home appliance you can think of (plus a few).

 Water heaters get a special mention here because heating water comes right after heating and cooling living spaces as the biggest energy user.
-And there are some great energy efficient options, including systems that work together with your home heating system, solar units, and more.
-(Stacking functions=net-zero house win!)
+There are also some great energy-efficient appliances, including systems that work together with your home heating system, photovoltaic solar panels, and more, for your hot water needs.

 |Average HouseholdBill Savings for 2015 ENERGY STAR vs. 2015 Non-certified Models||Cost Savings per Year||5-year Savings*||Average Lifespan||Lifespan Savings*|